West (cigarette): Motor racing

 In Argentina, West sponsored the Turismo Carretera team's Ford Falcon cars, made up of Juan María Traverso and the brothers Oscar Aventín and Antonio Aventín in 1983.

-Motorsport
+Motorcycle racing

 West was the primary sponsor of Sito Pons' MotoGP team from 2000 to 2002, when Camel became their main sponsor from 2003 onwards.
 The best result in this period was shown by Loris Capirossi, finishing third in the 2001 500cc season.
 In countries where tobacco advertising was banned on a local level (like Germany and France), West put the first names of the riders ("Alex" for Alex Barros, "Loris" for Loris Capirossi and so on) on the front and sides of the bikes to circumvent those laws.

 Other sports

 West sponsored the Slovak Extraliga from 1997 to 2001.
 West also sponsored numerous amateur cage fighters.
+West also sponsored Ferencváros during their first season in the UEFA Champions League in 1995–96.